martinm43/nba_playoff_odds/README.md

 The original SRS based model remains available for legacy reasons/comparison.

 ##To Do
+* update info_table to use Elo in addition to SRS
+* general update of
 * provide a more technical writeup for the Elo model (?)
 * general code cleanup